All About 3.5 Player Ratings - March 2019

-In 2019, in order to play in 3.5 club events, you must have either a club rating of 3.5 or a tournament rating of 3.5.
+In 2019 and beyond, in order to play in 3.5 club events, you must have either a club rating of 3.5 or a tournament rating of 3.5.
 A self rating of 3.5 will no longer suffice and you will need to take a ratings clinic to be formally adjudicated to meet the requirements of 3.5.

 If, during your 3.5 ratings clinic, you meet the standard for 4.0, you will be moved up.

 If, during your 3.5 ratings clinic, you do not meet the standard for 3.5, you will be moved to the rating for which you do meet the standard.